-- Pay for Performance: 70% of CEO target compensation and 60% of non-CEO executive target compensation (on average) is variable / "at risk," aligned to our peer group average. - Compensation Governance: In 2022, we implemented stock ownership guidelines for our officers and directors to further align the interests of our leadership and stockholders, along with an incentive compensation recoupment policy. - Long-Term Equity Vesting: Stock options and restricted stock units awarded to our executives include long-term vesting (3 or more years), to encourage retention and executive focus on long-term performance. - Comprehensive Annual Review: Our Compensation Committee undertakes an annual review of our compensation strategy and competitive positioning to market, taking into account peer group compensation and compensation-related risks before approving CEO and senior management compensation. - Independent Compensation Committee and Independent Compensation Consultant: Our Compensation Committee consists entirely of independent directors and obtains advice from an external, independent compensation consultant.
+- Pay for Performance: 75% of CEO target compensation and 69% of non-CEO named executive officer target compensation (on average) is variable / "at risk," aligned to our peer group average. - Compensation Governance: We maintain stock ownership guidelines for our officers and directors to further align the interests of our leadership and stockholders, incentive plan payout caps and an incentive compensation recoupment policy. - Long-Term Equity Vesting: Stock options and restricted stock units awarded to our executives include long-term vesting (three or more years), to encourage retention and executive focus on long-term performance. - Comprehensive Annual Review: Our Compensation Committee undertakes an annual review of our compensation strategy and competitive positioning to market, taking into account peer group compensation and compensation-related risks before approving CEO and senior management compensation. - Independent Compensation Committee and Independent Compensation Consultant: Our Compensation Committee consists entirely of independent directors and obtains advice from an external, independent compensation consultant.